ambielecki/dwa15-fall2018/laravel/prep-digital-ocean-for-laravel.md

 1. Enable a swap file for more memory
 2. Install Composer
-3. Update PHP, install some necessary modules
+3. Install some necessary modules and enable `mod_rewrite`
-3. Enable `mod_rewrite`

 Tip: This note set includes some complex command line commands, each prefixed with a brief explanation of what the command does.
 To break down any one particular command to learn more, paste the command into <https://explainshell.com>.